Indigenous Art Program 2019 artists and artworks

 A series of traditional weaving techniques were photographed to engage the audience toward this evolved practice which has the same intention of preservation, yet a different era of creativity.
 Fibre practices mimic a physical scripture which enables the survival of a people.

-See Hannah's artwork in Eagle Lane.
+Hannah's artwork was displayed in Eagle Lane.

 Artwork - Healing on Country (2018)